Neuro (video game): History

-Prior to release, Neuro had been in development since 2002 and was demonstrated at E3s 2003 and 2004.
+Neuro had been in development since 2002 and was demonstrated at E3s 2003 and 2004.
 While intended for worldwide release, it was only released in Russia, the CIS (dubbed into Russian) and Taiwan (dubbed into English).
-In 2010, an academic, Keith Duffy, found out about Neuro and, not knowing about the official English-language release in Taiwan, translated it into English.
+In 2010, an academic, Keith Duffy, found out about the game and, unaware of the official English-language release in Taiwan, translated it into English using Google Translate.
 His translation was released for free on his blog.

 The Taiwanese release features a GFI Russia logo in the intro despite being distributed by Miracle Express, probably indicating that GFI would have been responsible for European and other Western distribution of the game.

+The game was released on Steam on 11 October 2024, featuring both the English and Russian versions.